 IELTS classes can help you learn faster and put you on the right track.
-It means you will avoid studying irrelevant areas and common mistakes will be corrected quicker.
+It means you will avoid studying irrelevant areas and common mistakes will be corrected quickly.
 Teachers can also help build your confidence and the overall quality of your English will improve.
 Take an IELTS practice test to assess your writing skills.

 3. Plan your writing

 You are required to answer two questions in the writing section – task one and task two.
-Task one is a 150 word question for which you have to spend 20 minutes.
-You will be given pie chart, bar graph, diagram, map etc and the Task two is a 250 word essay question for which you have to spend 40 minutes.
+Task one is a 150-word question for which you have to spend 20 minutes.
+You will be given pie chart, bar graph, diagram, map etc and the Task two is a 250-word essay question for which you have to spend 40 minutes.
 You will be given a topic and have to write a short essay.

 4. Use the correct grammar & spelling and write formally